SergioRuyDev/sergiofoodapi/README.md

   ```
 The application will start running at <http://localhost:8080>

-Look at the diagram of classes (in portuguese) below:
+Look at the diagram of classes (in portuguese, but in english soon) below:

 <p align"center">
   <img src="https://snipboard.io/vuWC7R.jpg"/>